mrantry/flask-react-app/README.md

 yarn start-api
 ```

-If this is the first time starting the application, you will need to initialize and popuate the database by calling the endpoints `/initdb` and `/populatedb`.
+If this is the first time starting the application, you may want to initialize and popuate the database by calling the endpoints `/initdb` and `/populatedb`.
 You can do this with any http client.
+If you're not interested in that, feel free to skip this step.
+If I've uploaded the sqlite file correctly, this should not be a problem.

 You are then ready to run the app